Coast Guard, DHS.

 II.
 Background and Purpose

-The U.S. Coast Guard's current fleet of PIBs consists of two heavy icebreakers, Coast Guard Cutter (CGC) POLAR STAR and CGC POLAR SEA, and one medium icebreaker, CGC HEALY.
+The U.S. Coast Guard's current fleet of polar icebreakers (PIBs) consists of two heavy icebreakers, Coast Guard Cutter (CGC) POLAR STAR and CGC POLAR SEA, and one medium icebreaker, CGC HEALY.
 The U.S. Coast Guard's heavy icebreakers have both exceeded their designed 30 year service life.
 CGC POLAR STAR was commissioned in 1976 and CGC POLAR SEA in 1978.
 CGC POLAR STAR began reactivation in 2010 and completed a service life extension in 2013 to allow CGC POLAR STAR to operate for an additional seven to ten years.
 CGC POLAR SEA has remained out of service since 2010 and is not expected to be reactivated.
 The current PIB program acquisition strategy is approved to construct up to three heavy PIBs and may (at a future date) potentially expand to include up to three medium icebreakers, with planned service design lives of 30 years each.
 The first of these new PIBs is expected to delivered in 2023.
 Because the first new PIB would not be operational in the Polar Regions until at least 2023, new information may become available after the completion of this EIS.
-In that case, supplemental NEPA documentation may, as appropriate, be prepared in support of individual proposed actions.
+In that case, supplemental NEPA documentation may, as appropriate, be prepared in Start Printed Page 38318support of individual proposed actions.
 Examples of new information may include, but are not limited to, changes to a species listing status or any other applicable laws and directives, and information regarding mission, training, homeporting, maintenance, and eventual decommissioning of the new PIBs.

 A new PIB would be designed to carry out the U.S. Coast Guard's primary missions supported by the current polar icebreaker fleet.
 Expected missions include Ice Operations, Defense Readiness, Aids to Navigation, Living Marine Resources, Marine Safety, Marine Environmental Protection, Other Law Enforcement, Ports, Waterways, and Coastal Security, and Search and Rescue.

 In executing its various missions, the U.S. Coast Guard protects the public, the environment, and U.S. economic and security interests in any maritime region, including international waters and the Nation's coasts, ports, and inland waterways, as required to support national security.
-Legislation and Executive orders assign the U.S. Coast Guard a wide range of responsibilities applicable to Polar regions.
+Legislation and executive orders assign the U.S. Coast Guard a wide range of responsibilities applicable to Polar Regions.
 The U.S. Coast Guard derives its authority for the use of icebreaking from several statutes governing execution of its missions.
 These include 14 U.S.C.
 81 (Coast Guard establishment, maintenance, and operation of aids to navigation), 14 U.S.C.
 88 (Coast Guard saving of life and property), 14 U.S.C.
 89 (Coast Guard law enforcement), 14 U.S.C.
 90 (Arctic maritime transportation), 14 U.S.C.
 91 (controlling anchorage and movement of vessels), 14 U.S.C.
 94 (conduct oceanographic research), and 14 U.S.C.
 141 (cooperation with agencies, States, territories, and others).
 In addition, Executive Order 7521 (Use of Vessels for Icebreaking in Channels and Harbors), 1 FR 2184, Dec.
 24, 1936, directs the U.S. Coast Guard to assist in keeping channels and harbors open to navigation by means of icebreaking operations.

 III.
 Scoping Process